WISDEM/Plant_CostsSE/README.md

-# Plant_CostsSE

-A set of models for analyzing wind plant balance of station and operational expenditures for both land-based and offshore wind plants.
+Plant_CostsSE is a set of models for analyzing wind plant balance of station and operational expenditures for both land-based and offshore wind plants.

 Author: [K. Dykes](mailto:katherine.dykes@nrel.gov)